-In Oregon, this year alone, an extreme runoff event caused damage to and closed I-84 and flooded homes in the Pendleton area; Governor Brown issued drought declarations for fourteen counties from the coast to northeastern Oregon; and this fall we experienced devastating fires across the state-in which at least nine Oregonians lost their lives and over 40,000 had to evacuate; nearly 5,500 structures and over 1.1 million acres were burned with an estimated \$125 million in fire-fighting costs.10, 11, 12, 13 A 2018 Headwaters Economics study found that wildfire suppression costs may account for only nine percent of the total direct and indirect costs of major wildfires.
-By all measures the costs to Oregonians are incalculable.
+In Oregon in 2020, an extreme runoff event caused damage to and closed I-84 and flooded homes in the Pendleton area; Governor Brown issued drought declarations for 14 counties from the coast to northeastern Oregon; and in the fall we experienced devastating fires across the state-in which at least nine Oregonians lost their lives and more than 40,000 had to evacuate; more than 4,000 structures and nearly 1.1 million acres were burned with an estimated \$354 million in fire-fighting costs. ^{10, 11, 12} A 2018 Headwaters Economics study found that wildfire suppression costs may account for only 9 percent of the total direct and indirect costs of major wildfires.
+13 By all measures the costs to Oregonians are incalculable.

-Climate Change Impacts on Oregon's Transportation System (Text box)
+Climate Change Impacts on Oregon's Transportation System

 In 2019, the Oregon Department of Transportation identified examples of the additional funding they will need to adapt and maintain the transportation system to address the impacts of climate change.
-They flagged the need for more funding for maintenance and operations to help proactively clear blockages in drainages, reshape slopes, manage vegetation, and to react to increased occurrences of floods, landslides, wildfires.
+They flagged the need for more funding for maintenance and operations to help proactively clear blockages in drainages, reshape slopes, manage vegetation, and react to increased occurrences of floods, landslides, wildfires.
 In addition to enhanced maintenance and operations, they identified that more funding is needed for transportation to armor or upgrade infrastructure in order to withstand Oregon's changing climate.
 For the Coast alone, they estimated that they should be investing \$50 million more per year for resilience improvements, \$20 million more per year to mitigate landslides and rockfalls and \$10 million more per year to upsize small culverts along coastal highways and connectors.
 ODOT is currently doing a comprehensive statewide roadway risk assessment.
 The longer we take to reduce emissions globally, the greater the impacts of climate change and the more these costs will go up.